machenjie/task-pool/README.md

 ### TaskPool.wait(timeout)
 wait until all the tasks run end
-- `timeout` :  <integer> The max time to wait in second. default is infinite.
+- `timeout` :  <integer> The max time to wait in millisecond. default is infinite.
 - `return` : <promise> Wait tasks run end, or catch the timeout error

 ### TaskPool.waitCanRun(timeout)
 wait until running tasks count less than maxRunningTask and zero task in queue, so task the next dispatch task can run immediately
-- `timeout` :  <integer> The max time to wait in second. default is infinite.
+- `timeout` :  <integer> The max time to wait in millisecond. default is infinite.
 - `return` : <promise> Wait task can run immediately, or catch the timeout error

 **Note:** If there are a list of waiters , just one waiter can wakeup at one time.

 ### TaskPool.cancel(timeout)
 cancel the tasks which are not running, and wait until all the running tasks run end
-- `timeout` :  <integer> The max time to wait in second. default is infinite.
+- `timeout` :  <integer> The max time to wait in millisecond. default is infinite.
 - `return` : <promise> Wait cancel run end, or catch the timeout error

 ### TaskPool.terminate(timeout)
 terminate all the workers, thread or cluster will be killed
-- `timeout` :  <integer> The max time to wait in second. default is infinite.
+- `timeout` :  <integer> The max time to wait in millisecond. default is infinite.
 - `return` : <promise> Wait terminate run end, or catch the timeout error

 ### TaskPool.start()